garrandall/popular-music-data/tracks/what-am-i-gonna-do-with-you-barry-white.md

 Been makin' love for hours
 And, baby, with you goin' strong
 Girl, this night is ours
-And, ooh, I swear I feel it comin' on, yeah
+And, oh, I swear I feel it comin' on, yeah

 Oh, I know when we get through
 Girl, I won't be able to move